fattard/MissingEventFlagsCheckerPlugin/README.md

 If you need to edit the event flags or just dump them, you can use the companion plugin [FlagsEditorEX](https://github.com/fattard/FlagsEditorEXPlugin).

 *Note: This is a WIP plugin, it already covers **the most important parts of each game**, but it is far from ideal.*
 *Gen1 and Gen2 games are now fully supported, while remaining ones are partially supported.*
+*Research on Gen3 games are slowly coming up.*

 ## Setup Instructions
 - Download the plugin from the latest release [here](https://github.com/fattard/MissingEventFlagsCheckerPlugin/releases/latest).